 For a Weekend (1-3 Days)

 Easy.
 A thorough watering before you leave is genuinely all that’s needed for almost every houseplant.
 Move them out of direct sun, group them, and go.
-Drought-tolerant plants (snake plant, ZZ, succulents, pothos) won’t even notice.
-Don’t overthink a short trip — and definitely don’t “pre-load” with extra water, which just risks root rot.
+Drought-tolerant plants (the snake plant, ZZ plant, succulents, pothos) won’t even notice.
+Don’t overthink a short trip - and definitely don’t “pre-load” with extra water, which just risks root rot.

 For 1-2 Weeks